KleaSCM/Steria/README.md

 Test output is available in `test_output.txt`.

+## Compression & Delta Encoding Test Results

+All core compression and delta encoding tests pass as of the latest run:

+- `TestBlobCompressionAndDecompression`: ✅ Passed
+- `TestDeltaEncodingAndReconstruction`: ✅ Passed
+- `TestReadFileBlobDecompressed`: ✅ Passed

+All other storage and repository tests also pass.

+Test output is available in `test_output.txt`.

 ## Commands

 - `done "message" - signer` - The magical command that does everything